-What they’re really saying is “The bulb in this package produces approximately the same lumens as a standard 60-watt incandescent bulb.”
-That’s all, but it’s important.
-The amount of light we’re going to get from the bulb is the most important thing we look for when we’re shopping for a replacement.
-If it’s going to give us too little or too much light, it’s not going to work for us in that location.
-If we’re satisfied with the amount of light and the color temperature of the bulb, we’ll probably enjoy having and using it.
+That means this bulb produces approximately the same lumens as a standard 60-watt incandescent bulb.
+The amount of light you're going to get from the bulb is the most important thing we look for when we’re shopping for a replacement.

 What the company isn’t telling us in that statement about equivalency is any real data.
 You’ll have to look for that elsewhere on the package or, sometimes, on the bulb itself.

 - Watts: If the bulb isn’t an incandescent bulb, it won’t draw 60 watts.
 The watts it will draw will be printed somewhere on the package.
 For most CFL bulbs, the actual power draw is about 25 percent of the “equivalent” incandescent bulb.
-The 60-watt equivalent Bright from the Start™ CFL light bulb from GE, for example, uses exactly 15 watts per hour.
+The 60-watt equivalent Bright from the Start CFL light bulb from GE, for example, uses exactly 15 watts per hour.

 - Color Temperature: The color temperature of light is its temperature in degrees Kelvin.
 Without putting too fine a point on it, “soft white” light is usually about 2700K.
 A “bright white” light might be around 3500K.
 “Natural light” and “Daylight” can range from 4100K up to 6000K.
 This is the number that will tell you how red (yellow) or blue the light will appear, and the one you want is just the one you think you’ll be most comfortable with.
 Vintage-style Edison bulbs are about 2200K, while incandescent bulbs are typically 2700K.

 Sometimes watts matter.
 When it comes to the amount of light you’ll get, though, they don’t.